No Match Found

 Government and sector regulators need to enhance investment attractiveness, establish and refine regulations to drive efficiency and equity and strengthen the sector institutions for more effective planning and oversight.
 The scope for more effective regulation comes from ongoing evolution of industry structure, entry of private capital and management, leveraging technologies such as smart grids, better definition of resource factors and better information availability.

 India’s commitment to reducing energy intensity brings together governments, international climate change agencies and the private sector to seek interventions in reducing energy use, demand-side management, standards and labeling and other conservation measures.
 Large energy users can take advantage of the deregulation of 1 MW plus loads to optimise costs.
-This can be achieved by tailoring energy strategies based on their captive or contracted supplies, cross-subsidy levies and unscheduled interchange implications, open access routes and retail tariff design.
+The future of the power sector in India depends upon tailoring energy strategies based on their captive or contracted supplies, cross-subsidy levies and unscheduled interchange implications, open access routes and retail tariff design.

-The electricity industry in India has evolved significantly to provide a wide range of opportunities across the value chain, in both, the regulated as well as deregulated businesses.
-Our market is the world’s fifth largest in terms of generation capacity and the third largest in terms of network.
+The electricity sector industry in India has evolved significantly to provide a wide range of opportunities across the value chain, in both, the regulated as well as deregulated businesses.
+India’s power market is the world’s fifth largest in terms of generation capacity and the third largest in terms of network.
 The growing demand, network extension and upgradation, reduction in energy intensity, unbundling of supply services and growth of cross-border trade present various opportunities for this industry.
-However, a number of challenges remain, such as of fuel supply, counter-party risk posed by distribution companies, monopoly restrictions on open access and the availability of project finance.
+However, a number of challenges of the power sector in India remain.
+These include fuel supply, counter-party risk posed by distribution companies, monopoly restrictions on open access and the availability of project finance.